Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 kubectl apply -f 01_pods.yml -f 02_pvc.yml

-Status to Errors
+Status and Errors

 Tip